coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 a radius of 10 feet and a duration of 10 minutes.
 A globe of shimmering force encloses a creature, provided the latter is small enough to fit within the diameter of the sphere.
-The sphere contains its subject for the spell's duration.
+The sphere contains its subject for the spell’s duration.
 The sphere is not subject to damage of any sort except from a *rod of cancellation,* a *rod of negation, disintegrate,* or a targeted *dispel magic* spell.
 These effects destroy the sphere without harm to the subject.
 Nothing can pass through the sphere, inside